Southern Railway 1401: Design and appearances

 In 1928, the last batch of five Ps-4s, Nos.
 1405–1409, were built by the Baldwin Locomotive Works (BLW) in Philadelphia, Pennsylvania, at a cost of $57,000 each.
 They were equipped with a smaller two-axle bogie tender with a capacity of 12,000-gallon of water.
 No. 1409 was experimentally equipped with a Coffin feedwater heater, which was later removed and replaced with the Worthington SA type in the 1940s.
 While the 1923–1926 batches were equipped with Baker valve gear, the 1928 locomotives were built with Walschaerts valve gears.
+They were also the last passenger steam locomotives that SOU have ever ordered.

-In the early 1930s, the Virginian green on all of the Ps-4s and other passenger locomotive classes was replaced with a lighter shade of green, which was known as Sylvan green.
+In the early 1930s, the Virginia green on all of the Ps-4s and other passenger locomotive classes was replaced with a lighter shade of green, which was known as Sylvan green.
 Around 1934, the gold leaf paint for the linings and letterings were replaced with Dulux imitation gold paint since the former did not show up well in black and white photographs.
 The Ps-4s still retained the Sylvan green with Dulux gold trimming and lettering until the end of steam.
 Also around the mid-late 1930s, Nos.
-1366–1404 were re-equipped with Walschaerts valve gears as the SOU mechanical officers were concerned for the Baker type risking to reverse itself at high-speed and could easily damage the locomotive's wheels and the rails.
-Their original long, sharply pointed pilots were also replaced with shorter "boiler tube" style ones to accommodate each other to couple front to front.
+1366–1404 were re-equipped with Walschaerts valve gears due to the Baker type risking to reverse itself at high-speed and could easily damage the locomotive's wheels and the rails.
+The Ps-4s' original long, sharply pointed pilots were also replaced with shorter "boiler tube" style ones to accommodate each other to couple front to front.
+Most of them had their sand pipes concealed into the boiler cladding.

-In the early 1940s, all of the Ps-4s were re-equipped with multiple-bearing crossheads to replace their original alligator crossheads.
+Around the 1940s, all of the Ps-4s were re-equipped with multiple-bearing crossheads to replace their original alligator type for greater bearing surface area.
 Additionally, Nos.
-1366–1409, were all rebuilt with the higher and straighter front running board to allow more room around their cylinders and running gear for the crew maintaining the mechanical lubricating system.
+1366–1409, were all rebuilt with the raised front running board valve ladders to allow more room around their cylinders and running gear for faster maintenance on the mechanical lubricating system.
 Their tender coal bunkers were expanded to hold more coal.
 The Ps-4s were originally equipped with a standard Crosby 6 inch 3-chime whistle, which was replaced between 1938 and 1941 with a deeper sounding long-bell 3-chime "steamboat" whistle, manufactured by SOU's Lenoir Car Works in Lenoir City, Tennessee.
 (Note: Some of them were equipped with different types of whistles per the engineers' choices such as a Finley Shops three-chambered "town whistle" mounted right behind AGS No. 6691's stack.
 Nos.
 1369 and 1407 were equipped with a single-tone air horn, mounted next to their smokebox.)